 Researchers have found that spirit bears are 30% more successful at hunting salmon during the day than the darker animals.
 This is thought to be because from a salmon's point of view the light animal is better camouflaged against the sky.

 The bears eat so much salmon and drag so much of their prey away from the water and into the forest that the remains of their meals are an important fertilizer for the soil.
 Researchers have found that this fertilization has an effect on the plant types in the area as well as their growth.

-The photographer in the video below describes how he got amazingly close to a spirit bear.
+The photographer in the video below describes how he got amazingly close to a particular spirit bear.
 It's very important to note that the local people knew that the bear was unusually gentle and had told the photographer where the animal could be found.
 Bears can sometimes be dangerous animals.

 The bears mate in summer.
 The embryo or embryos don't undergo implantation (attachment to the lining of the uterus) until late fall, however.
 The female produces one to three cubs in her den during the winter.
 While they are in the den, the cubs spend their time nursing and sleeping.
 They stay in the den until their mother decides to leave it.

-The youngsters are weaned when they around eight months old but may stay with their mother for as long as eighteen months.
+The youngsters are weaned when they are around eight months old but may stay with their mother for as long as eighteen months.
 They reach reproductive maturity at three to four years of age.
 The bears sometimes live for as long as twenty-five years.